 The Swedish Institute's scholarships

 The Swedish Institute (SI), a government agency, has a number of scholarship schemes open for students from countries outside the EU/EEA area.
 Depending on your nationality and field of study, the scholarships may apply to you.
 The SI scholarships cover both tuition fee and living expenses to the amount of 10,000 SEK per month for studies at master's level.
 A travel grant is also issued to the recipient.
-The scholarship application period is from February 2019 (exact dates are announced in December).
+The scholarship application period is from February 4 to 14 2019.
 Please note that you must have submitted an application for a master's programme in Sweden at universityadmissions.se before applying for the SI-scholarship.

 Important dates – Swedish Institute scholarships